Indexes

 - tzkt_mainnet

-You can also spawn indexes from templates in runtime; see Spawning in runtime.
+You can also spawn indexes from templates at runtime; see Spawning in runtime.

 Limiting scope